Check this report template live or use it with your own data!

-Theses days, a website or mobile app doesn’t represent 100% of a business’ digital activities.
-So there probably are many others things you want to analyze besides just your clients’ websites/mobile apps.
+These days, a website or mobile app doesn’t represent 100% of a business’ digital activities.
+So there probably are many other things you want to analyze besides just your clients’ websites/mobile apps.
 Think of the multiple accounts the marketing department is taking care of: Google Adwords, Youtube, Facebook, LinkedIn, Twitter, Campaign Monitor, Moz, Bing, Instagram…the list goes on and on.

 If you stick with Google Analytics for your clients’ reports, you won’t know what their leads/clients are doing until they get to your clients’ websites.

-Well, if you use Google Analytics to create all your clients’ report templates, they will only be an incomplete view of your their digital performance.
+Well, if you use Google Analytics to create all your clients’ report templates, they will only see an incomplete view of their digital performance.